- Anorexia nervosa is a serious eating disorder characterized by restricted food intake and fear of weight gain.

 Exercise red flags

 Many people with anorexia develop a disordered relationship with activity.
-Some warning signs of a potentially problematic relationship with exercise include:
+Below are some warning signs that a person’s exercise behaviors may be related to an underlying eating disorder:

 - Working out in a compulsive or secretive way